spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Note: This data is displayed in various parts of the Spot PC console.
 On the Machines dashboard view (where all machines are summarized in a table) both "CPU % Trend" (average) and "CPU % Peak" (highest value in range) values are displayed.
 On the Machine Performance view (where the details for a single machine are displayed) the time-series chart displays the average value.

-**Resolving high CPU Consumption %:** First, use the time interval function to change the duration of the data displayed.
+**Resolving High CPU Consumption %:** First, use the time interval function to change the duration of the data displayed.
 This can give you a sense of when the issue originally began and if there is a recurring pattern.
 Next, navigate to the Performance tab to see which specific users and processes are consuming CPU resources.
 Finally, either communicate with the user/s directly and/or use the Connect to Machine Quick Action to navigate to the machine to troubleshoot further.

 #### Memory Consumption %:
 Indicates the average % consumption for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.